Developing Applications with React + Django

 venv\Scripts\activate # for Windows

-Create a new Django project, for example, call it backend
+Create a new Django project, for example, we will call it backend.

 django-admin startproject backend